You have no items in your shopping cart.

 The Food and Drug Administration (FDA) has reviewed the safety of this ingredient, and determined it as safe to use in OTC drug products, wart removers and anti-dandruff products.
 The CIR Expert Panel has assessed that BHA's potential for skin irritation and sun sensitivity appear to be less mild than that of AHA's, and have also recognized it as safe to use in OTC cosmetics.
 However, they've also voiced concern over the potential increase in UV damage associated with all exfoliants, and stress the importance of wearing a daily sunscreen in conjunction with exfoliating ingredients such as BHA.

 The EU Cosmetics Directive has listed this ingredient as safe to use in rinse-off hair products at concentrations up to 3%, and in all other products at up to 2%.
 They've also determined salicylic acid as unsafe to use in products for children under the age of 3, except for shampoo formulations.

 Recommended Products with Beta Hydroxy Acid:

-Skinfinite Purify Facial Cleanse ($30 in the shop), Sciote Illume Brightening Serum ($95 in the shop); Juice Beauty Green Apple Peel: Full Strength ($45 in the shop); Sevani Complexion Corrector ($39 in the shop); Medik8 PoreCleanse Gel ($35 in the shop); PureCeuticals AHA Apple Exfoliating Serum ($54 in the shop)
+Skinfinite Purify Facial Cleanse ($30 in the shop), Sciote Illume Brightening Serum ($95 in the shop); Juice Beauty Green Apple Peel: Full Strength ($45); Sevani Complexion Corrector ($39 in the shop); Medik8 PoreCleanse Gel ($35); PureCeuticals AHA Apple Exfoliating Serum ($54)